rsanchej/cfg-classification-rulesets/README.md

-# cfg-classification-rulesets
+#  Canada Food Guide Classification Rulesets

+This project provides the directory tree to house the CFG classification rulesets

-Directory Structure for Rulesets
+## Directory Structure for Rulesets

 ## Directory Structure Diagram